-The tidal and wave energy groups have just secured a significant role in a major new multi-partner project funded by the Energy Technologies Institute to examine Performance Assessment of Wave and Tidal Array Systems (PerAWaT).
+The tidal and wave energy groups have just secured a significant role in a major new multi-partner project funded by the to examine Performance Assessment of Wave and Tidal Array Systems (PerAWaT).
 The aim of the PerAWaT project is to accelerate the commercial deployment of wave and tidal energy convertors by developing numerical tools capable of accurately estimating the energy yield of farms of wave and tidal energy convertors.

 The group has also secured a major award from The Oxford Martin School to fund the Programme on Globalising Tidal Power Generation.
 The objective of the Programme is to examine the potential for higher efficiency tidal energy extraction through improved device design and optimized turbine farm layout.

 Please see the opportunities page for details of current vacancies within the group.